minhkhang1795/udacity-portfolio-site/README.md

 # Udacity Project 1 - Portfolio Site
-This is the first project for Udacity Front-End Web Developer Nanodegree Program
+This is the first project for Udacity Front-End Web Developer Nanodegree Program.

 ## Project Demo